-Christopher Lawrence Tomlins is Chancellor's Professor of Law at the University of California Irvine School of Law and an Affiliated Research Professor at the American Bar Foundation.
+Christopher Lawrence Tomlins is Elizabeth J. Boalt Professor of Law at the University of California, Berkeley and an Affiliated Research Professor at the American Bar Foundation.
 Before joining the American Bar Foundation in 1992, he was Reader in Legal Studies at La Trobe University, Melbourne (Australia).
 He has a Ph.D. in History (Johns Hopkins) and a fine collection of Masters’ Degrees – in Politics, Philosophy and Economics (Oxford), in American Studies (University of Sussex), and in History (Johns Hopkins).
-At UC Irvine he also enjoys appointments in the Departments of History, English, and Criminology, Law & Society.
+At UC Berkeley he teaches in the Jurisprudence and Social Policy graduate program.

 Chris Tomlins is well known as a legal historian whose interests and research are cast very broadly – from sixteenth century England to twentieth century America; from the legal culture of work and labor to the interrelations of law and literature; from the jurisprudence of Francisco de Vitoria of Salamanca to the critical theory and historical materialism of Walter Benjamin.
 Since beginning his academic career in 1980, Tomlins has written or edited nine books, of which the most recent is Freedom Bound: Law, Labor, and Civic Identity in Colonizing English America, 1580-1865 (2010) (also available here).
 In March 2011 Freedom Bound was awarded the Bancroft Prize, given annually by the trustees of Columbia University.
 The book has also been awarded the Hurst Prize of the Law and Society Association, the John Phillip Reid Prize of the American Society for Legal History, and named a Choice "Outstanding Academic Title" for 2011.